HMS Malta (1800): British career

 Malta became the flagship of Rear-Admiral Sir Thomas Louis in August 1806, and was still serving with Louis' squadron when they were ordered to intercept a French force under Jean-Baptiste Philibert Willaumez that was expected to arrive in European waters from the Caribbean.
 On 27 September they came across the 44-gun French frigate Président, and after a pursuit, forced her to surrender.
-Malta departed for the Mediterranean on 5 January 1807 and spent the year participating in the blockade of Cadiz, with Buller being succeeded in command by Captain William Shield during the year.
+Malta departed for the Mediterranean on 5 January 1807 and spent the year participating in the blockade of Cádiz, with Buller being succeeded in command by Captain William Shield during the year.
 She blockaded Toulon in 1808, at first under Shield, and later under Captain Robert Otway.
 Returning home to Britain in December that year, she was paid off.
 Work began on a large repair at Plymouth in July 1809, after which she was fitted out for foreign service, a process completed by December 1811.
 She had recommissioned in September 1811 under the command of Captain Charles Paget to serve as the flagship of Rear-Admiral Sir Benjamin Hallowell in the Mediterranean.
 Malta sailed from Britain on 8 January 1812, and spent the next few years in the Mediterranean, passing under the command of Captain William Charles Fahie in January 1815.
 Fahie was in command of Malta when she took part in the successful attack on the Fortress of Gaeta during the July and August 1815.

 With the end of the Napoleonic Wars she returned to Britain, where various defects were repaired and she was fitted out as the Plymouth guardship between November 1815 and January 1816.
 Captain Thomas Caulfield took command in January 1816 and remained in her until she was paid off in July 1816.
 Malta remained in active service until being fitted as a reserve depot ship at Plymouth in late 1831.
 She spent another nine years in the role until being broken up at Plymouth in August 1840.